 Capital assets including land, buildings, improvements, mobile equipment, equipment, intangible, and infrastructure assets (e.g. roads, sidewalks, traffic lights and signals, street lights, etc.), are reported in the applicable governmental or business-type activities columns in the government-wide and respective proprietary fund financial statements.
 Capital assets are defined by the City as assets with an initial, individual cost of \$5 or more and an estimated useful life more than one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
 Capital outlay is recorded as expenditures of the General Fund, special revenue and capital project funds, and as assets in the government-wide financial statements to the extent the City's capitalization is met.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
+Building and improvements, infrastructure and equipment assets are depreciated using the straight-line depreciation at the beginning of the following fiscal year over the following estimated useful lives:

-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2018 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2019 (in thousands)